 How to Make the Snow Globe Top Mason Jars

-Make a note of the where your lid is when it’s fully screwed on and mark the front point with a pencil.
+Make a note of where your lid is when it’s fully screwed on and mark the front point with a pencil.
 This is useful if you’re trying to match up a decoration and/or bow with the front of the jar.

 Take the lid off the jar and trace its shape onto your paper, then cut it out.
 I used white cardstock for the snow globe jars and gold glitter for the glitter globe jars.